The best Cyber Monday deals 2019

 XPG Gammix D30 | 16GB 3,000MHz:

-This 16GB kit of DDR4 RAM might not be the most beautiful on the market, but at just $49 at Newegg ahead of Black Friday, it's absolutely worth it.
+This 16GB kit of DDR4 RAM might not be the most beautiful on the market, but at just $49 at Newegg ahead of Cyber Monday, it's absolutely worth it.
 And with that 3,000MHz clock speed, it's nice and speedy, too.View Deal

 Samsung 32-inch curved monitor: